xp-framework/csv/README.md

 Writing
 -------
-CSV data can be written to any output stream.
-Character set encoding is accomplished by passing a charset to TextWriter.
+CSV data can be written to any output stream, writer or channel:

 ```php
 use util\cmd\Console;